 - District Primary Education Programme (DPEP) (1993) emphasized decentralized planning and management, improved teaching and learning materials, and school effectiveness.

 - The movement to Educate All (2000) aimed to achieve universal primary education by 2010 through microplanning and school-mapping exercises, bridging gender and social gaps.

-- Fundamental Right (2001) involved the provision of free and compulsory education, declared to be a basic right for children aged between 6 and 14 years.
+- Fundamental Right (Article 21A) involved the provision of free and compulsory education, declared to be a basic right for children aged between 6 and 14 years.

 Other schemes specifically targeted at marginalized groups, such as disabled children, and special incentives targeting the parents within scheduled castes and scheduled tribes have also been introduced.

 In 1992, when education policy was re-examined, the NPE was found to be a sound way forward for India’s education system, although some targets were recast and some re-formulations were undertaken in relation to adult and elementary education

 The new emphasis was on the expansion of secondary education, while the focus on education for minorities and women continued.

 The development of non-formal education Despite Nehru’s visions of universal education, and the intentions of the Kothari Commission to provide all young children with free and compulsory schooling, a significant proportion of India’s young population remained uneducated by the 1970s.
 To address this problem, the Centrally Sponsored Scheme of Non-Formal Education was set up to educate school dropouts, working children and children from areas without schools.
 It started on a pilot basis in 1979 and expanded over the next few years to cover ten educationally backward states.
 In the 1980s, 75 per cent of those children not enrolled in school resided in these states.